adnanxsalim/project-ansible-demo/README.md

 Complete step-by-step documentation: [Google Docs Link](https://docs.google.com/document/d/1Aj8F6UzCGEH8UpkRSsvWXZRpzQ9DgYo7zL3WxyGRUg4/edit?usp=sharing)

-Install Ansible first and complete the user configuration (ssh access and sudo privileges).

-Add IP and alias to the /etc/hosts file.
-Example: "13.233.208.97 client" (for easy remembrance).

-Go to https://api.wordpress.org/secret-key/1.1/salt/ to generate WordPress auth keys and salt keys.
-Copy and paste into the wp-config.php file in this repo before running the playbook.

 Test instructions:
 1. Install the necessary packages, which include MySQL 10.6, PHP version 8 or higher, and Nginx on your Linux server.
 2. Create a user's home directory under the '/home' directory.
 You should set the root directory for the website to be '/home/username/websitename/public.'